 (1878-1956) Studied with Daniel Chester French, apprenticed with James Earle Fraser and won multiple scholarships and prizes.
 Following the birth of her children, her subject matter changed, representing them posing in her sculptures, often holding ducks, turtles, frogs and other creatures.
 Duck Baby was the beginning of a series of garden sculptures for which she is popular today and was the popular hit of the 1915 Panama-Pacific Exposition.
 The exposition handbook stated: “In the presence of so much that is weighty and powerful, the popularity of Duck Baby is a significant and touching indication of the world’s hunger for what is cheerful and mirth-provoking.”

-Picault studied with the painter Henri Royer and exhibited regularly at the Paris Salon between 1863 and 1914.
-Picault died in 1915 in Paris, France.
+Émile Louis Picault (1833-1915) was a renowned French Bronzier.
+Picault studied with Henri Royer and exhibited regularly at the Paris Salon between 1863 and 1914.
 Today, his works are held in the collections of the Troyes Museum in Paris and the Musée des Beaux-Arts de Chambery.
 He was a prolific French Orientalist sculptor known for his bronzes depicting allegorical and mythological scenes.
-Picault often chose warriors and heroes as subjects
+Picault often chose warriors and heroes as subjects.

 Ernest Damé (1845-1920) Born in Saint-Florentin, France.Damé was a renowned Parisian sculptor.
 He was a student of Lequesne-Cavelier and Guillaume.
 He started in Le Salon Des Artistes Francais and from there he would regularly participate in expositions.
 Recognized monuments throughout France have been known to have been done by him including the statue of Claude Chappe located on the Boulevard Saint -Germain another of Victor Jacquemont located at the L’Hotel de Ville de Paris.
 Also, ‘Raphael’ which can be found at the square de la Guillotiere in Lyon.
 Currently the Museum de Lyon has the sculpture of Cephale et Procris which Ernest Damé obtained the second place medal in 1875.
 In 1889 and also in 1900, he obtained the bronze medal at the Universal Éxposition in Paris.